Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/README.md

 -   For now a trivial version bump of the 2021.5/2021.6 series.

 ### Release 2024.1 for CPE 23.09

 -   For running on AMD GPUs recommended variants are:

    * Multiple GPUs: AdaptiveCpp 23.10.0 with ROCm 5.4.6 and instant submission (enabled by default)

+### Release 2024.3 for CPE 24.03

+-   Ports of the previous versions.

+-   Found in the PLUMED manual that it is incompatible with Thread-MPI so Thread-MPI has been explicitly turned off in the modules with PLUMED support.